A Bit of Nondeterminism Makes Pushdown Automata Expressive and Succinct: Conclusion

-Let us conclude by mentioning some open problems raised by our work. \begin{itemize} \item It is known that the succinctness gap between PDA and DPDA is noncomputable~\cite{Hartmanis80,Valiant76}, i.e. there is no computable function~$f$ such that any PDA of size~$n$ that has some equivalent DPDA also has an equivalent DPDA of size~$f(n)$.
+\item It is known that the succinctness gap between PDA and DPDA is noncomputable~\cite{Hartmanis80,Valiant76}, i.e. there is no computable function~$f$ such that any PDA of size~$n$ that has some equivalent DPDA also has an equivalent DPDA of size~$f(n)$.
 Due to our hierarchy results, at least one of the succinctness gaps between PDA and \HD-PDA and between \HD-PDA and DPDA has to be uncomputable, possibly both.

-\item We have shown that some \HD-PDA do not have pushdown resolvers.
-It is even open whether every \HD-PDA has a computable resolver.
+\item We have shown that some \HD-PDA do not have pushdown resolvers, but there are no known upper bounds on the complexity of resolvers.
+It is even open whether every \HD-PDA has at least a computable resolver.

 \item On the level of languages, it is open whether every language in \gfgcfl has an \HD-PDA recognising it with a resolver implementable by a pushdown transducer.

 \item We have shown that \HDness is undecidable, both for PDA and for context-free languages.
 Is it decidable whether a given \HD-PDA has an equivalent DPDA?